rktjmp/hotpot.nvim/README.md

 ```

 Hotpot will transparently compile your Fennel code into Lua and then return the
 compiled module.

-Future calls to `require` (including in future Neovim sessions) will skip the
+Future calls to `require` (including in future Neovim
-compile step unless it's stale, meaning you only pay the cost once, keeping
+sessions) will skip the compile step unless it's stale, meaning you only pay
-your ~~`init.fnl`~~ `init.lua` 🐎 rapido 🐎.
+the cost once, keeping your ~~`init.fnl`~~ `init.lua` 🐎 rapido 🐎.

 ## Non Goals

-Hotpot isn't library full of functions and macros to configure Neovim with.
+Hotpot isn't a library full of functions and macros to configure Neovim with.
+Hotpot wants to make it easier for *you* to write functions and macros.

-I wrote Hotpot in an afternoon as a way to learn Fennel.
-It doesn't intend
+I wrote Hotpot as a way to learn Fennel, It doesn't intend to provide anything
-to provide anything more than an intermediary layer between Fennel and Lua,
+more than an intermediary layer between Fennel and Lua; to make combining
-to make combining Fennel and Neovim a litle easier.
+Fennel and Neovim a litle smoother.

 If you want to play with Fennel and maybe write a few macros or helpers, Hotpot
 might be for you.
 If you want a easy out of the box experience with all the